Haunting Julia: History

 Although it is well-known that one of the inspirations for the play was the stage-adaptation of Susan Hill's novel The Woman In Black, another inspiration was the classic 1963 horror film The Haunting (adapted from the novel The Haunting of Hill House by Shirley Jackson).
 Alan was particularly intrigued by both the ambiguous nature of the piece and also a character who will not remotely accept the possibility of supernatural intervention; the same stance that Andy takes in the play.

-The Woman In Black would be staged during Christmas 1987 and Stephen began the task of adapting the book knowing he would have just two actors to play more than a dozen roles and that the production budget would be minimal at best.
+It was agreed The Woman In Black would be staged during Christmas 1987 and Stephen began the task of adapting the book knowing he would have just two actors to play more than a dozen roles and that the production budget would be minimal at best.
 Robin directed the play and it was with some trepidation the ‘rough and ready’ play opened.
 Despite mixed reviews, the word of mouth was phenomenal and the theatre could not meet demand for seats.
 It was a spectacular success and two years later, Robin would take the play to the West End where it has become a permanent resident and one of the longest running plays in London.

-The play also caught the attention of Alan Ayckbourn, who was impressed with the production and whom Susan Hill recalls telling her that there were now two great plays adapted from ghost stories,
+The play also caught the attention of Alan Ayckbourn, who was impressed with the production and whom Susan Hill recalls telling her that there were now two great plays adapted from ghost stories, The Turn of The Screw and The Woman In Black.
+Perhaps naturally, it also made the playwright wonder whether he could turn his hand to the genre as successfully.

 “I'd got quite interested in writing a ghost story - and, of course, The Woman in Black came out of Scarborough.
 I remember coming back and seeing that when I had been on a sabbatical at the National.
 I thought it was terrific but I didn't think I could write anything quite like it.”

-The Woman In Black, the motivation for writing it became inextricably intertwined with the Stephen Joseph Theatre.
+If the idea of writing a ghost story was inspired by The Woman In Black, the motivation for writing it became inextricably intertwined with the Stephen Joseph Theatre.
 In 1990, plans to convert Scarborough’s former Odeon cinema into a purpose built theatre were announced with an initial intended opening of 1994.
 Not only would this new venue have an in-the-round auditorium, but for the first time the company would also have a purpose built end-stage space which Alan was determined should not be seen as the second-string space in the building or relegated to studio theatre status.
 As a means of emphasising this, Alan planned to open this space with the world premiere of a new play specifically written for the end-stage, Haunting Julia.

-Quotes and Articles pages) has it that by the time Alan Ayckbourn had finished writing Haunting Julia, the construction work on the theatre had fallen substantially behind schedule.
+Conventional wisdom (and indeed the majority of quotes by the playwright on the subject - see the Quotes and Articles pages) has it that by the time Alan Ayckbourn had finished writing Haunting Julia, the construction work on the theatre had fallen substantially behind schedule.
 Having completed the play with a definite production schedule in mind, the playwright was not prepared to sit on the play for a year or more and instead decided to premiere it at the company’s existing home, the Stephen Joseph Theatre In The Round.
 This being despite the fact it had been written for the end-stage and would be a rather awkward production in-the-round.

 Behind The Scenes: Haunting Stages